When crisis strikes, will your team rally behind you? That’s what the Circle of Courage for your business is all about

 So, the better question is: Do your team members feel trusted and respected?
 If not, they will probably show deviant behaviour, especially in times of distress.
 If belonging is missing, we see people become loners, form cliques, becoming overly dependent, constantly seeking approval and feeling too afraid to take charge and figure things out for themselves.

 On the other hand, when people feel they belong they form healthy bonds with their peers, they become friendlier and inspire trust, adding to your company’s social capital.
+And high-trust companies are shown to have a 50% boost in profits: Here are 5 ways to build trust in a team, 6 Ways to build trust in leadership, 7+ steps to foster trust in your company and all the vital science behind workplace trust.

 PLUS: Note the similarity between the spirit of Belonging here and “Being Valued” in Erik Erikson’s theory on human development and how it affects employee motivation.
 And compare this with the value of “Connection” in LifeXchange’s own Human Development Cycle.